HABEEB99/chatty/README.md

 # chatty
-A chat app built with React.js, Next.js, Firebase and Ant design UI.
+A chat app built with React.js, Next.js, Typescript, Firebase and Tailwind CSS.